 Our McClure family originated in Scotland and was of Scottish or Scots-Irish descent.

 The ancient people of Scotland were of Celtic descent.
 They were given the name Pict by the Romans because of their custom of painting their skin.
 The fierce Pictish tribes fought the Romans for many years.
 Because Scotland and England shared an island, the Romans built a long wall on the English-Scottish border to control the Picts and keep them out of England.
-In the 500's a tribe of Celts, called the Scots from northern Ireland, settled in Scotland and eventually converted the fierce Picts to Christianity.
+In the 500's a tribe of Celts, called the "Scotti" tribe from Ulster (the northern area of Ireland) settled in Scotland and eventually converted the fierce Picts to Christianity.

 In the late 1200's Scotland was again invaded by the English.
 The Scots suffered terrible oppression and brutality at the hands of the English.
 This gave rise to such famous leaders as William Wallace and Robert Bruce.
 Wars continued with England into the 1500's.
 When James V of Scotland died in 1542, his one week old daughter, Mary, was proclaimed Queen of Scotland.
 She was sent to France to be educated and did not return to Scotland until 1561.